nikhilbobb/Meteor-session-bind/README.md

 Session.set("seshVar", "default text")
 ```

 The helper has been tested with input tags (range, text, checkbox, and number), as well as select and textarea tags.
-It does not work with radio buttons as of right now (file an issue if that is something you need).
+It does not work with radio buttons (file an issue if that is something you need).

 See examples in the test file [here](https://github.com/nikhilbobb/Meteor-session-bind/blob/master/session-bind_tests.html).